galavant-web-design/cardinal/README.md

 - The `template.html` file defines your site template.
   Cardinal replaces the `<#content/>` tag with site content.
 - Any other HTML files define site content.
-  When Cardinal is run it applies the template to each html file and creates a file with the same name in the `build` directory.
+  Cardinal applies the template to each html file and creates a file with the same name in the `build` directory.
-- Cardinal copies all other files and directories to the `build` directory.
+- Cardinal also copies all non-HTML files and directories to the `build` directory.

 ## Local development